EQUITABLE FUTURES STUDIO: OPIOIDS & OVERDOSE

 The Studios

 The Center for Complexity team and the COBRE on Opioids and Overdose assembled a cohort of thirteen people working in and around the overdose challenge.
-We divided the group into two themed studios and five emergent subteams.

 Over the course of July and August 2021, the teams devoted a great deal of time to wrestle with the mismatch between what we have and what we need to address the overdose epidemic in Rhode Island.
-Facilitated by our designers at the CfC, with support from RISD research assistants and COBRE staff, the teams collaborated on proposals each with different areas of focus.
+Facilitated by our team at the CfC, with support from RISD research assistants and COBRE staff, the group collaborated on proposals each with different areas of focus.
 They moved back and forth between big visions and tiny, consequential, details.
 They questioned everything — the nature of the systems in place, the starting points we offered, and the problems behind the problems.
 Taken together, these proposals form a portfolio of ideas for designing a robust system of care in Rhode Island.

 The intention for this work is to be the basis for action.
 A tool to be used to instigate conversation, provoke discussion, advance questions, move ideas forward, and inform funding and implementation.